GiorgosPram/money-manager-to-db/README.md

 # money-manager-to-db
-Database schema, functions and analytics queries for the data of the Money Manager app
+This repository contains the database table, functions and analytics queries for the exported data of the [Money Manager](https://play.google.com/store/apps/details?id=com.realbyteapps.moneymanagerfree&hl=en_US&pli=1) app.